~ an essay on the game Metal Gear Solid (1998)

 Despite the complexities, the core of all modern warfare comes down to the power of information and weaponry, and the commerce surrounding them both.
 Such is the case in MGS, when Liquid Snake — the British-American supersoldier leader of FOXHOUND — leads a revolution on Shadow Moses, co-opting the faux nuclear ‘disposal’ facility as a stronghold to unlock the power of the U.S. military’s latest nuclear superweapon.
 He demands $1 billion and the body of his old leader, Big Boss, in exchange for Metal Gear and the safety of the free world… In truth, however, Liquid’s revolution, and his potential commandeering of the ultimate weapon Metal Gear, threatens the complex itself, its flows of weaponry, capital, secrets.

 MGS overarching cinema makes for a military techno-thriller, full of nanomachines, smart missiles and ‘railgun’ nukes, the expanding existential threat of global nuclear proliferation backdropping it all.
-Clearly, Kojima is deeply intrigued with the United States and its relationship to war — our history of industrialized hyper-militarization and CIA black ops, both real and fictionalized, throughout the 20th century — and its impacts upon the world.
+Clearly, Kojima is deeply intrigued with the United States and its relationship to war — our history of industrialized hyper-militarization and CIA black ops, both real and from cinema, throughout the 20th century — and its impacts upon the world.

 Colonel Roy Campbell: Washington isn’t so stupid to use nukes to cover up a few secrets.